 6. Using Documents and Records

-So let’s look at these documents and records in more detail.
+Look at documents and records in more detail

 All records concerning can be filed and stored away but not all of them need to be put into a book.